elais/search-maze/README.md

 1. Fork the repository https://git.cis.uab.edu/cs-460/search-maze.

-2. Give your instructor and the grader access to your fork. **We cannot grade your assignment unless you complete this step.**
+2. Give your instructor access to your fork. **I cannot grade your assignment unless you complete this step.**

 ## Compile and test the code